Garagist/Garagist.Mjml/README.md

 ### [`Garagist.Mjml:Page`]

-This prototype sets the following properties:
+This prototype uses [`Garagist.Mjml:Presentation.Page`] and sets the following properties:

 - `language`
   - If `language` is set, this will be used as the language.